schackniss/schackniss.de/_posts/2022-05-13-roadmapping.md

 ---
 layout: post
 title: Roadmapping
-description: Fundamentals, process and layers of content regarding roadmapping.
+description: Term paper for the lecture "Product Planning and Support".
+Fundamentals, process and layers of content regarding roadmapping.
 ---
 ## Term paper